What is Normalized EBITDA and Why It Matters

 Buyer Perspective

 Buyers care about what they'll earn after acquiring the business, not what the current owner reports.
-Normalized EBITDA answers: "If we buy this company and run it with market-rate management, what earnings should we expect?"
+Normalized EBITDA answers the critical question: "If we buy this company and run it with market-rate management, what earnings should we expect?"

 Common EBITDA Adjustments